Abacus to present new assisted bathing CPD seminars at OT Show 2024

 Synopsis

 This session considers whether bathing assessments for clients with complex needs have truly been able to consider the family unit and the impact on bathing as a meaningful occupation.
-We consider the challenges of specialist bathing for the family, and opportunites created by innovative product development on clinical reasoning.
+We consider the challenges of specialist bathing for the family, and opportunities created by innovative product development on clinical reasoning.

 Learning outcomes